This blog post will be regularly updated to keep up with my career changes - Tudor, September 20, 2023

 I want to thank everyone involved in the project: without everyone’s help, these releases wouldn’t be the same or wouldn’t have happened at all!
 At some point recently, I had to quit my hands-on involvement in the projects, mainly because of my exams.
 The reason you are able to use the SDKs today is the amazing guys who took over!

 Because of my business background, I’ve considered going into business school and leveraging the knowledge gained there and my technical background in order to help businesses scale.
-That’s how I discovered economics and became passionate about it.
+That’s how I discovered two things I became passionate about: economics and finance.

 Some potentially interesting facts about me: